Olivette di Sant’Agata - authentic souvenir of Catania15-30 €

 Cultural significance of Olivette di Sant’Agata

-Olivette are directly connected to the popular devotion to Sant’Agata, the patron saint of Catania and a central figure in the city’s identity.
-During the Festa di Sant’Agata, one of the largest religious celebrations in the Mediterranean, these sweets become part of the city’s urban and gastronomic landscape.
+Olivette are directly linked to popular devotion to Saint Agatha, patron saint of Catania and a central figure in the city’s identity.
+During the Feast of Saint Agatha, one of the largest religious celebrations in the Mediterranean, these sweets become part of the city’s urban and gastronomic landscape.
 They represent the fusion of faith, Sicilian pastry tradition, and collective memory.
-Even those who do not take part in the procession often buy them as a symbolic gesture linked to the celebration.
+Even those who do not take part in the procession often buy them as a symbolic gesture connected to the celebration.

 Where